garystafford/meanstack-data-samples/README.md

-## Retrieving Data with MEAN Stack
+## Retrieving Data with AngularJS and MEAN Stack
 ### Overview
 Explores various methods of retrieving and displaying data using AngularJS.
 Project based on wlepinski's [generator-meanstack](https://github.com/wlepinski/generator-meanstack), with MongoDB, Mongoose, and Twitter Bootstrap added.